Google Declares Mobile-Friendly a Must for SEO

-UPDATE: Please join our next DreamUp with Duda on May 5th!
-We will be discussing more in depth about Google’s latest search update and the three approaches for making your website mobile-friendly.
-During this Google Hangout, we will be having a Q + A session so have your questions ready!
+UPDATE: Our DreamUp with Duda is available to watch now!
+We discuss in depth about Google’s latest search update and the three approaches for making your website mobile-friendly.

 Why?
 If your site does not pass Google’s new Mobile-Friendly Test, it could, and probably will, be severely penalized in mobile search results.
 However, if it’s properly optimized, you’re likely to see a boost in both your mobile search ranking and organic traffic.
 But what does Google actually define as “mobile-friendly?”